HeapsIO/heaps-doc/Layers.md

 When using any `h2d.Scene` (`s2d` when inside `hxd.App`) you have all features of the `h2d.Layers` class already available.
 This is because `h2d.Scene` `extends h2d.Layers`.

+**Layers** give more control over what is *rendered* first.
+You can control what is in front and what is in the back.
+In the demo below clouds are supposed to be **in front and not in the back behind a house or meadow!**.

-**Layers** give more control over what is rendered first.
-Basically you have two features here.
-The first is you can place `h2d.Object`s at specific layers by `s2d.addChildAt( myobj, MY_LAYER )`. `0` will be the layer the most in the background, while each higher layer is rendered over/above the precedent layer.
+Basically you have two features here:

+1. The first is you can place `h2d.Object`s at specific layers by `s2d.addChildAt( myobj, MY_LAYER )`. `0` will be the layer the most in the background, while each higher layer is rendered over/above the precedent layer.
 Usually you predefine your layer indices in some way for instance by `final MY_LAYER_NAME : Int = 23;` (see in the sample below) so you know what each integer (`Int` value) stands for.

-The second feature is that the layer class also allows to control objects individually by `.over()` and `.under()`.
-Finally you can benefit from the `ysort()` method to order a layer.
-In the sample below this will prevent housings to overlap in a weird way.
+2. The second feature is that the layer class also allows to control objects individually by `.over()` and `.under()`.
+Finally you can benefit from the `ysort()` method to order a layer. *In the sample below this will prevent housings to overlap in a weird way.
+A house farther away from our viewpoint should be rendered behind houses that are closer!*

 ## Sample